ni3b/seclore-rag-server/CONTRIBUTING.md

 - [Nginx](https://nginx.org/) (Not needed for development flows generally)

 > **Note:**
-> This guide provides instructions to build and run Onyx locally from source with Docker containers providing the above external software.
+> This guide provides instructions to build and run Seclore locally from source with Docker containers providing the above external software.
 We believe this combination is easier for
 > development purposes.
-If you prefer to use pre-built container images, we provide instructions on running the full Onyx stack within Docker below.
+If you prefer to use pre-built container images, we provide instructions on running the full Seclore stack within Docker below.

 ### Local Set Up